-This is one of my favorite easy pickling recipes, and one of my favorite ways of canning cherry tomatoes.
+This is one of my favorite easy pickling recipes and one of my favorite tomato recipes for canning.
 Pickling your cherry tomatoes will help make sure you can enjoy them until next summer.
 And cherry tomatoes look so pretty when preserved in jars.

 This recipe makes 4 pints or 2 quarts of cherry tomatoes.
 You can easily double this recipe or cut it in half if you have only a handful of tomatoes.